A COUNSELORS GUIDE TO COLLEGEDATA

 - Graduation Rates and more

 College Match can also help your students search for schools based on important cost and financial aid factors, such as:

 2. Show your students how to research colleges using CollegeData’s College Profiles and find out what their top-choices are looking for.

-CollegeData features comprehensive College Profiles of over 2,000 four-year colleges and universities in the United States.
-Each College Profile features important facts that can’t always be found on college websites, all in one place, including:
+Let your students know that CollegeData features comprehensive profiles of over 2,000 four-year colleges and universities in the United States.
+Each college profile features important facts that can’t always be found on college websites, all in one place, including:

 - Enrollment and class size

 - GPAs and test scores of recently enrolled freshmen